AriPal/articles/Readme.md

 ### Setup Configuration

-Before we setup the configuration object with details (found in overview page in Azure AD) to authenticate the user, we must add the `redirectURI` in the list of redirect URIs for the Azure AD app.
-Once the user is successfully authenticated, Azure AD validates if `redirectURI` exists, and if the `redirectURI` is not found in Azure AD, the process will fail by returning an error: `The reply url specified in the request does not mach the reply urls configured for the application`.
+The seup configuration is pretty much straightforward.
+But before we setup the configuration with information present in Azure AD to authenticate a user, we must add the `redirectURI` in the list of redirect URIs for the Azure AD app.
+Once the user is authentication is successfull, Azure AD will check if the `redirectURI` is defined in Azure AD, if it's defined it will add an access token and return it as a query string in which the developer can further use to access MS Graph API.
+If Azure AD doesn't find the `redirectURI`, it returns a popup page saying: `The reply url specified in the request does not mach the reply urls configured for the application`.

 But how does the authentication flow look when we try to login a user?
 Here's a basic example that illustrates the authentication flow: